Rehearsal and Performance Guidelines

 All CCM buildings require key card access when locked.
 Certain doors are locked 24 hours a day and require card access.
 All CCM buildings close at midnight; no students or members of the general public should be in the building after that time unless working under the direct supervision and in the presence of CCM faculty or staff.

 The CCM Village is often an easy target for thieves because of our location on the campus and because we continually invite the outside public in for our performances.
-Having many non-CCM visitors around can lead to issues.
+Having many non-CCM visitors around can sometimes lead to issues.
 Always be aware of your surroundings and of the safety of yourself and those around you.
-If you see something odd, or suspicious, call UCPD (6-1111).
+If you see something odd, or suspicious, call UCPD: 6-1111 from a UC office phone line or 513-556-1111 from a cell phone.

 Keep Doors Locked

 Doors should never be propped open and should remain locked when possible.
-Exterior doors, doors into the performing venues, or any door that requires Bearcat Card Access are especially important to keep closed and locked.
+Exterior doors, doors into the performance venues, or any door that requires Bearcat Card Access are especially important to keep closed and locked.
 If you see a door propped open, please close it.
-Because of the remote location of many offices and libraries, it can be easy for someone to snatch something very quickly.

-If you need to leave your office, even briefly, lock your door behind you.
+If you need to leave any office, even briefly, lock the door behind you.
 If you are in Memorial Hall or DVAC, which lock early, do not leave your belongings lying around.
-Apart from CC1630 and CC1340, all rehearsal rooms are to be locked at the end of scheduled use.
+All rehearsal rooms are to be locked at the end of scheduled use.

 Performance Hall Access